Student-centric advice and objective recommendations

 Most Girl Scout scholarships are offered on a local level, but there are a few nationwide ones worth applying for.
 Some even offer very high awards.
-Here are our top four picks for nationwide Girl Scout Scholarships:
+Here are our top picks for nationwide scholarships available to Girl Scouts:

 - Eligibility: Currently registered Girl Scouts who are recipients of the Gold Award

 - Amount: Up to $5,000

 In addition to national scholarships, many local Girl Scout chapters offer scholarships.
 For example, the Girl Scouts of the Nation’s Capital offers a $1,000 scholarship to Gold Award recipients.
 To find scholarships offered by your chapter, try visiting your Girl Scout chapter’s website.

 You can also talk to your Scout Leaders to find out about any opportunities that might not be posted on the site.
 For example, some scholarships may be available on a state-wide basis while others are only on a regional basis.